Rohit-Agarwal-Khitchdee/EngagementManager/README.md

       Use the down arrow key to goto line WX APP & CLASS FUNCTION DEFINITIONS{...}.
       All lines in this color are "sub-Blocks".
       This line is a sub-block of line WX INTERFACING BOILERPLATE.
-      That line is a BLOCK.
+      That line is a "block".
 All lines in that color are BLOCKS.
       Press Ctrl-S(Command-S on OSX) at line WX APP & CLASS FUNCTION DEFINITIONS.
       This will open the sub-block.